-Family Event Planning when you have someone in your family with a mental disorder can often be chaotic and emotional.
+Family Event Planning when you have someone in your family with a mental disorder and addiction issue can often be both chaotic and emotional.

 Getting my entire family in one place at the same time is a hurdle but, getting my family in one place at the same time while trying make everyone get along would take a magician.

 Dealing with yet another “Stephaney Emergency” when I’m headed to a scheduled event or with a Client or driving to a Texas Prison hours away make it impossible for me to drop everything because someone called to tell me “Stephaney is acting crazy again!”
 It’s been a reoccurrence for a year now.